UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Schedule Analysis

-- The Huskies defeated the No. 3 Iowa Hawkeyes in an 86-79 win on November 27, which was their signature victory of the season.
+- On November 27, the Huskies picked up their best win of the season, an 86-79 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.

-- The Huskies have 15 wins versus Quadrant 1 teams, the most in the country.
+- The Huskies have 15 wins against Quadrant 1 teams, the most in the country.

 UConn 2022-23 Best Wins